Skip to main content

 • Ensure billing accuracy.

-• Solve customer disputes.
+• Resolve customer disputes.

 • Validate that all events were saved correctly.